-What shapes AI development costs and tricks to keep the final numbers sweet
+What shapes AI development costs and tricks to keep the final numbers sweet?

-The classic dilemma of budget-friendly, fast, and high-quality is addressed through a cocktail of factors: system design, models complexity, the effectiveness of data collection and processing pipelines — alongside a multitude of nuanced details we’ll explore further.
+The classic dilemma of budget-friendly, fast, and high-quality is addressed through a cocktail of factors: system design, models complexity, the effectiveness of data collection and processing pipelines, alongside a multitude of nuanced details we’ll explore further.

 System design

-When we talk about system design, we’re basically figuring out how to structure the whole setup — outlining how a system’s architecture, components, modules, interfaces, and data flow will work together to hit the goals for speed, functionality, and reliability.
-It consists of multiple elements, and every single one of those pieces can impact the final price tag:
+When we talk about system design, we’re basically figuring out how to structure the whole setup, outlining how a system’s architecture, components, modules, interfaces, and data flow will work together to hit the goals for speed, functionality, and reliability.
+It consists of multiple elements, and every single one of those pieces can impact the final price tag.

 Selecting the right technology stack, such as programming languages, frameworks and cloud services is vital.
 Their ease of maintenance and integration capabilities can significantly influence the budget.
-Additionally, choosing the appropriate database, relational or vector, is a critical decision, as well.

 How about a real-life scenario?